ScottWPetty/asteroids/README.md

-# asteroids
+# Spaceballz
-boot.dev asteroids project
+expanding on the boot.dev asteroids course